Databases and Tables

 What is a Database?

-A database functions as a structured digital repository that stores and organizes data, allowing for efficient retrieval, modification, and management.
+A database is a structured digital system that stores and organizes data, allowing quick access, updates, and management.

 A single database can contain multiple tables, each used to store a specific kind of information, like users, products, orders, or grades.